Josh Smith Preview, Player Props: Rangers vs. Twins

 Josh Smith At The Plate

-- Smith is hitting .205 with six doubles, four home runs and 18 walks.
+- Smith has six doubles, four home runs and 18 walks while hitting .201.

-- Smith has driven in a run in seven games this season (11.9%), including one multiple-RBI game.
+- Smith has driven in a run in seven games this year (11.5%), including one multiple-RBI game.

-- He has scored a run in 17 games this season, with multiple runs five times.
+- In 17 of 61 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.